 With the primary objectives of our Phase III clinical program met, in December 2020, we submitted an NDA to the FDA for marketing approval in the United States.
 In October 2021, we received a CRL in response to our NDA, which in part informed us that pre-filled or co-packaged ophthalmic drug dispenser products like Mydcombi have been reclassified as drug-device combination products.
 This reclassification was based upon the U.S. Court of Appeals for the D.C.
 Circuit's decision in Genus Medical Technologies v.
 FDA, not involving Eyenovia, which ordered that products meeting the statutory definition of a device but were previously classified by the FDA as drugs must be regulated as devices.
-Before this ruling, the FDA regulated pre-filled or co-packaged ophthalmic drug distributed and sold with the dispenser.
+Before this ruling, the FDA regulated pre-filled or co-packaged ophthalmic dispensers as part of the approved ophthalmic drug distributed and sold with the dispenser.
 After the ruling, however, the dispenser must be considered as a distinct device constituent part of a drug-device combination product.
-As a result, we are in the process of providing additional non-clinical device information and expect to file our NDA resubmission for Mydcombi in the third quarter of 2022.
+As a result, we resubmitted the NDA on November 8, 2022, and announced on December 13, 2022 that the FDA has accepted the resubmission.
+The FDA has assigned the resubmitted NDA a standard review with a Prescription Drug User Fee Act (PDUFA) target action date of May 8, 2023.